Many pet owners wonder how long it will take their cat or dog's wound to heal, or what they can do to help it heal faster.

 How to Tell if Your Pet's Wound is Healing

 You may be wondering how you will know if the wound is healing.
 If the wound was surgically closed, the incision will look clean (redness and discoloration will gradually decrease, and swelling will subside), and the discharge (if a drain was placed) will lessen each day.

 If the wound had to heal without surgery, due to being contaminated or not enough skin to close it, you will notice a healthy pink color to the tissue, formation of granulation tissue (formation of tissue that looks like rounded masses of tissue), wound contracture (keeps getting smaller and smaller), and smooth pinkish ‘skin’ around the margins.
 It is completely normal to have some bleeding when the bandages are being changed, and the wound is being flushed.
 As long as it is mild and not profuse, it indicates healing.

 How Long Does it Take a Wound to Heal?

 Lastly, I know you want to know how long this whole process will take.
 If the wound is fresh, cleaned properly, and surgery is performed, the process will usually be complete in about two weeks.
 That is assuming that no secondary infections occur or that the incision doesn’t get reopened.

 Sadly, it is hard to put a timeline on this situation because there are so many factors that can affect or slow the healing process.
-Some such factors are the degree of the initial infection, the size and depth of the wound, pet age and health status, pet compliance (how agreeable your pet is to bandages and Elizabethan Collars), etc. If you find yourself in this last situation, be patient and be sure to follow the instructions of your veterinarian closely.
+Some such factors are the degree of the initial infection, the size and depth of the wound, pet age, and health status, pet compliance (how agreeable your pet is to bandages and wearing a cone), etc. If you find yourself in this last situation, be patient and be sure to follow the instructions of your veterinarian closely.